reinierdevalk/abtab/README.md

 If it returns some other path (this is unlikely), you must re-install Bash, ensuring the appropriate installation path.

-Finally, ensure that the installation path is on the system `PATH` by running
+Finally, to ensure that Bash is available in the CLI, confirm that the installation path is on the system `PATH` by running

     $ echo $PATH